-Please make sure the Administration receives a copy of any custody papers in reference to custody of your student.
+Please make sure the Administration, your child's teacher, and our data manager receives a copy of any custody papers in reference to custody of your student.
 In order to uphold any custody agreements, Administration must have a current copy to maintain in the student's file.
 Custody of a student will not be relinquished to any person without the prior approval of the parent or guardian having physical custody.
 However, if the Parents/Guardians are divorced or separated, the student may be released to either parent, unless the school has been provided with a copy of a court order or agreement that specifies otherwise.
 Administration has the right to question copies and may request a certified copy.
 If the principal or designee judges that the student's health or safety may be harmed by releasing the student, the principal will contact law enforcement and/or the department of social services as appropriate.
 (Policy Code 4210)